 I’m glad you asked.

-Staying abreast of current issues is another way to make sure you understand how things transpire in “real time”.
+Staying abreast of current issues in local school districts and even the department of education is another way to make sure you understand how things transpire in “real time”.
 It’s not a popular idea, generally speaking, but it’s one that makes much sense if you truly want to be enlightened.

 A great way to connect with the homeschooling community at large is to attend one of our seven regional Great Homeschool Conventions.
 Here, you’ll have access to extensive workshops, speakers, and product vendors who can give you a clear idea of how easy it is to homeschool your child or children.
 You’ll learn about homeschooling methods, learning styles, and personal testimonies of those who have truly given their all.